ferDMS/MOOCS/Using Databases with Python/notes.md

 * SQLite: very small so it can be built in into applications

-## Schema
+## Schema and Models

 A databse model or database schema is a contract which designates the structure and format of a DB.
 It specifies the data types for every attribute in a relation.
+It can be represented with an ER (Entity Relationship) model or kind of model that can represent the relationships between multiple objects (tables).

+A good way to map a system into a model is to determine the most basic entities or objects first and then keep describing its attributes and relations.
+Connect entities through identifiers that can be primary keys.
+Logical keys are used to designate a field that might be used as a key for a where clause, to make it faster.

+Different organizations might have different naming conventions for objects and keys.

+## Relational SQL

+We can use a `JOIN` betwen tables to glue them together.
+Without an on clause we will get all the possible combinations between the tuples in each table.
+With an on clause that uses the specific identifiers found on each table we will be able to match only the desired information between tables.

+We can match multiple tables in a single query like

+`SELECT \* FROM Track JOIN Genre JOIN Album JOIN Artist ON Track.albumId = Album.albumId AND Track.genreId = Genre.genreId AND Album.artistId = Artist.artistId````